Meet the Exploring One Health (EOH) Organizers!

 Lead EOH Organizers

-Hi everyone!
-My name is Grace Nichol (she/her) and I am the Junior Vice President of External Affairs for the OHSC.
-I am a first-year master’s student at OVC studying epidemiology, and I am also completing the Collaborative Specialization in One Health program.
-This is my first year on OHSC, and I have really enjoyed working with so many other students who are passionate about One Health!
-I love that collaboration is such a big part of One Health, and I think that taking a One Health approach will allow us to solve some of the big problems we are facing around the world.
-This is a picture of me with my dog, Gemma, and I also have a cat named Wilson!
+My name is Grace and I am one of the co-presidents of the OHSC.
+I am a PhD student at OVC studying epidemiology, and I am also completing the Collaborative Specialization in One Health program.
+This is my second year on OHSC, and I have really enjoyed working with so many other students who are passionate about One Health!
+I love that collaboration is such a big part of One Health, and I think that taking a One Health approach will allow us to solve some of the big problems we are facing.
+In my spare time, I like to hike and spend time with my dog and cat.

 EOH Website Support

 Hello!
-My name is Simon Jeeves (he/him) and I am the Junior Vice President of Internal Affairs for the OHSC.
-I am currently in the fourth year of my undergraduate studies in microbiology and looking to begin graduate studies in the upcoming fall!
+My name is Simon Jeeves (he/him) and I am the Vice President of Operations for the OHSC.
+I am currently in the first year of my Master of Science program in the Department of Pathobiology, OVC.
 I have been working with the OHSC since October 2020, and have immensely enjoyed the collaboration and interdisciplinary nature of the organization.
-Being part of the VPI group has allowed me to help out in several areas around the OHSC and get to know a lot of the wonderful individuals we have as part of our team.
-I am interested in the One Health implications of emerging zoonotic diseases and currently assist in research of rat-borne pathogens in urban environments.
-When I am not in the lab, I am deep-diving obscure Grateful Dead albums or birding.
+Being part of the Operations group has allowed me to help out in several areas around the OHSC and get to know a lot of the wonderful individuals we have as part of our team.
+I am interested in the One Health implications of emerging zoonotic diseases, and my research revolves around investigating small mammalian wildlife for carriage of SARS-CoV-2, the cause of COVID-19.
+When I am not in the lab, I am learning salsa piano, birding, or trying new craft beers.